Technorely/tendermint/docs/guides/go-built-in.md

 db, err := badger.Open(badger.DefaultOptions("/tmp/badger").WithTruncate(true))
 ```

-Then we use it to create a Tendermint Core `Node` instance:
+Then we use it to create a Tenderely Core `Node` instance:

 ```go
 flag.Parse()